chanind/chanind.github.io/_posts/2020-04-04-mootools-better-than-jquery.markdown

 ### Flow

 Adding types into JS started to get really popular around 2016, with Typescript and Flow.
 Naturally, I decided Flow looked great since it was just a simple annotation that could be added to JS files, so decided I'd use that for everything.
 Then, Facebook proceeded to not take Flow very seriously, and the project floundered.
-Great, now I have a bunch of useless Flow code ot rewrite in Typescript...
+Great, now I have a bunch of useless Flow code to rewrite in Typescript...

 ### 🎉 GraphQL